 We believe that for PepsiCo, meeting the needs of underserved populations must be anchored in the business itself.
 We anticipate that the largest contributor towards our 3 billion servings goal will be from products that address both accessibility and affordability within our Everyday Nutrition business.

-In addition, beginning in 2015, we began to sell Quaker products in Sub-Saharan Africa, which has a significant underserved population.
+In addition, beginning in 2015, we began to incubate affordable nutrition in Sub-Saharan Africa, which has a significant underserved population, through fortified Quaker products.
 Below, we share the methodology we have developed for determining servings of Affordable Nutrition that will count towards our goal, drawing on the example of Quaker 3 Minutos in Mexico, the largest market for the 3 Minutos platform.

 Quaker 3 Minutos is a whole grain oat-based product fortified with 7 vitamins and minerals that is primarily sold in Mexico.
 The product has low levels of nutrients to limit, with 0g of added sugars, 0.01mg/kcal of sodium, and only 0.28g/100kcal of saturated fat.
 It delivers 10 percent of the daily value of calcium, and 11 percent of the daily value of Vitamin A, both of which are gap nutrients for the populations it is reaching according to the most recent National Health and Nutrition Survey (ENSANUT) taken by Mexico’s National Institute of Public Health and the Secretariat of Health.

 For the underserved population purchasing 3 Minutos - those who are considered to be at or below the poverty line - the price point of 10 pesos falls within the most affordable set of food products (20 pesos or less) for this population.
-This set of food products that are 20 pesos or less make up 63% of this population’s purchases in terms of volume, but only 27% of its spend, collectively.
+This set of food products that are 20 pesos or less make up 63 percent of this population’s purchases in terms of volume, but only 27 percent of its spend, collectively.

-While 3 Minutos is sold to a broad population, approximately 36 percent of its volume is sold to consumers in Mexico’s bottom three socioeconomic levels as determined by the country’s National Council for the Evaluation of Social Development Policy (CONEVAL).
-That is the portion of the volume that PepsiCo will count towards our target of 3 billion servings.
+While 3 Minutos is sold to a broad population, approximately 34 percent of its volume is sold to consumers in Mexico’s bottom three socioeconomic levels as determined by the country’s National Council for the Evaluation of Social Development Policy (CONEVAL).
+That is the portion of the volume that PepsiCo counts towards our target of 3 billion servings.

 In the US, approximately 13 million children struggle with hunger, a challenge that inspired a group of PepsiCo employees in 2009 to create a program that would make a positive impact on this issue, which they called Food for Good.
-Over the years, the program has grown from a summer meal plan in Dallas, Texas for children eligible for free or reduced price lunch during the school year, to a year-round service offering healthy, pre-packed meals to underserved children in 18 U.S. cities, a number that will expand in the coming years.
+Over the years, the program has grown from a summer meal plan in Dallas, Texas for children eligible for free or reduced price lunch during the school year, to a year-round service offering nutritious, pre-packed meals to underserved children in 19 U.S. cities, a number that is expected to expand in the coming years.
 In partnership with local nonprofit organizations and government agencies, the program delivers meals that all meet or exceed USDA standards, and include fresh fruits and vegetables, whole grains, low-fat milk and high-quality snacks.
-In doing so, Food for Good was able to solve the accessibility and logistics challenge of getting nutritious meals to children who needed them the most.
+In doing so, Food for Good leveraged PepsiCo’s strength in distribution and logistics in order to successfully deliver nutritious meals to children who needed them the most.

-Since its inception, Food for Good has delivered more than 50 million healthy servings to children across the country, and in the process, created 150 jobs to support the program.
-In 2016, Food for Good delivered more than 18 million nutritious servings to underserved U.S. children.
+Since 2015, Food for Good has delivered more than 50 million nutritious servings to children across the country, and in the process, created 150 jobs to support the program.
+In 2017, Food for Good delivered approximately 26 million nutritious servings to underserved U.S. children.

 For all Foundation-funded projects, we will work with the local non-profit organization to ensure that the servings provided meet the nutritional criteria of a recognized global or national standard.

 Going forward, the projects that the Foundation will fund will fall under one of two categories.
 One is made up of free feeding programs, in which beneficiaries receive nutritious servings for free.
 These programs are critical to those most in need and will provide the majority of the servings the Foundation will support.
 While we are currently in the process of identifying partners and developing plans for delivery against our PwP 2025 goal, support of free feeding programs is not new to the PepsiCo Foundation.
-For example, we partnered with the World Food Programme in Ethiopia to develop locally sourced, locally manufactured, chick pea-based Ready to Use Supplemental Food (RUSF) to address moderate acute malnutrition – expected to have delivered about 3 million nutritious servings by the end of 2017.
+For example, we partnered with the World Food Programme in Ethiopia to develop locally sourced, locally manufactured, chick pea-based Ready to Use Supplemental Food (RUSF) to address moderate acute malnutrition – which delivered more than 3 million nutritious servings in 2017.